-- The %, ?, and ; are Sentinels / delimiters, and are taken directly from the data on the card. - The 7 at the beginning of Track 1 data is the card format code.
-For swiped credit / debit cards, this comes from the card and is generally B. - The string of 5s is the Account Number / License Number / PAN. - The carets A are a standard ISO track 1 delimiter surrounding the Cardholder Name. - CARDHOLDER NAME is the Cardholder Name. - The string of 3s is the Expiration Date. - The string of 8s is the Service Code.
-For swiped credit / debit cards, this comes from the card. - The remaining characters (0s, 4s, and 6) are Discretionary Data.
+- The 7, 2, and 3 are Sentinels / delimiters, and are taken directly from the data on the card, except when using Streaming format, where they may be overridden by Properties as described in section 3.3.1 Magnetic Stripe Card Data In Streaming Format (Swipe Only | Keypad Entry Only).
+(Keypad Entry Only) Manually entered data in Streaming format (and only in Streaming format) also constructs track data using those Properties as delimiters. - The 7 at the beginning of Track 1 data is the card format code.
+For swiped credit / debit cards, this comes from the card and is generally B. (Keypad Entry Only) Manually entered data uses M. - The string of 5s is the Account Number / License Number / PAN. - The carets A are a standard ISO track 1 delimiter surrounding the Cardholder Name. - CARDHOLDER NAME is the Cardholder Name.
+(Keypad Entry Only) Manually entered data uses string literal MANUAL ENTRY. - The string of 3s is the Expiration Date. - The string of 8s is the Service Code.
+For swiped credit / debit cards, this comes from the card.
+(Keypad Entry Only) Manually entered data uses 000. - The remaining characters (0s, 4s, and 6) are Discretionary Data.
 For swiped debit / credit cards this data is of varying length and content and comes from the card, and must be interpreted according to the standards established by issuers, payment brands, and so on.
+(Keypad Entry Only) Manually entered track data uses a MagTek standard for Discretionary Data as follows: - o The string of 4s is the CVV2 a cardholder or operator entered on the keypad.
+This may be 3 or 4 characters long and is not padded, so the host software must find it by using the fixed-length padding and sentinels that surround it. - The strings of 0s are literals of fixed length: Track 1 has three zeroes after the Service Code, and five zeroes after the CVV2; Track 2 has three zeroes after the Service Code, and two zeroes after CVV2.